 "The position of the Overseas Chinese in those countries which are unfriendly to China has been extremely difficult,"… "It is worth pointing out that in the past, reactionary Chinese Governments never made any attempt to solve the problem of Overseas Chinese nationality.
 This not only placed the Overseas Chinese in a difficult position, but was often the cause of discord between China and the countries of residence.
 In order to improve this situation, we are prepared to solve this problem, beginning with those South-East Asian countries with which we have diplomatic relations."

-The Overseas Chinese are often seen as a fifth column, loyal to the homeland and since 1949 as communists (sympathizers).
+The Overseas Chinese were often seen as a fifth column, loyal to the homeland and since 1949 as communists (sympathizers).
 Following the war, the establishment of diplomatic ties with the Republic of China was initially hailed as a victory, elevating Chiang Kai-shek's stature.
 However, the subsequent prevalence of corruption and inefficiency within his government quickly soured the perception of many Chinese in Thailand.
 Irrespective of their political leanings, most Chinese favored the growing influence of the new regime in Beijing, as a stronger Beijing implied enhanced potential for their protection.

 “… in the context of cultural exclusivity, visits to China, contacts with relatives there, and continuous contact with Chinese communities.”

 Below, the relations between the Overseas Chinese, the People's Republic of China, and Asian states will be described.
 Between 1949-1959, about 400.000 Overseas Chinese decided to return to the mainland.
-They are mainly from Indonesia and Malaysia.
+They migrated mainly from Indonesia and Malaysia.

 "To educate overseas Chinese students who had returned to China, the PRC government set up not only overseas Chinese elementary and middle schools, but also preparatory schools and universities for overseas Chinese students.
 The Beijing Preparatory School for Overseas Chinese Students ( 京 补习学校) was founded in 1950, and the Guangzhou Preparatory School for overseas Chinese students was set up in 1953."